cssbristol/cssbristol.co.uk/_posts/2018-02-28-boeing-hack.markdown

 author: "Louis Heath"
 ---

-**MVB, 11am Wednesday 28th Feb - 1pm Thursday 1st March**
+**The CSS Boeing Hackathon is back!
+MVB, 11am Wednesday 28th Feb - 1pm Thursday 1st March**

 ![](/assets/images/contrib/events/2018-02-28-boeing-hack/cover.jpg)

-The CSS Boeing Hackathon is back!

-//// IMPORTANT INFORMATION ////
+# //// IMPORTANT INFORMATION ////

-// SIGNUP //
+## // SIGNUP //

 - [Link here](https://goo.gl/forms/PFVMp2J89mdVkdRi1).
 Teams of up to 6 people
 - Not got anyone to work with or a full team?
 No worries.
 Just indicate that you'd like to be matched with others and we'll sort out the rest.

-// PRIZES //
+## // PRIZES //

-- TBC (they'll be awesome though)
+- 6x Sphero Mini!
+- 6x Google Home Mini!
+- 6x Something Unconfirmed and Exciting!

-// FREE FOOD AND DRINKS //
+## // FREE FOOD AND DRINKS //

 - If you have any dietary requirements, state them on the signup form or email events@cssbristol.co.uk

-// RULES //
+## // RULES //

 - TBC

-// THEME //
+## // THEME //

 - Our theme this year is SPACE! 🌌🚀

 The prizes will be awarded in three categories:

-### Space data
+1. *Space data*
-Find a cool way to use satellite imagery or other data collected in space.
+  - Find a cool way to use satellite imagery or other data collected in space.

-### Software/hardware for space
+2. *Software/hardware for space*
-Build something that we could send into space!
+  - Build something that we could send into space!

-### Explore space
+3. *Explore space*
-Help non-scientists to explore and learn about space.
+  - Help non-scientists to explore and learn about space.

 Here are some example projects to get your brains whirring: